lukhnos/objectiveflickr/README.markdown

 There are of course quite a few to-do's:

 * In-source API documentation
+* Unit testings
-* No coverage test is yet done
+* Flickr API coverage tests (challenging though—how do you test a moving target?)
-* ObjectiveFlickr 0.9.x has a few convenient methods and tricks to simply method calling; they are not ported here (yet, or will never be)
+* ObjectiveFlickr 0.9.x has a few convenient methods and tricks to simplify method calling; they are not ported here (yet, or will never be)